-Could more names be on the chopping block during the upcoming 2019 season?
-Here’s a look at some of the hottest (and coldest) seats in the league with an eye toward who should be feeling safe and who should probably be renting:
+Who could be on the chopping block during the upcoming 2020 season?
+Here's a look at some of the hottest (and coldest) seats in the league, with an eye toward who should be feeling safe and who should look into renting:

 Bill Belichick (New England Patriots)

 Perhaps the biggest non-COVID related storyline in the league this year is how Belichick will fare without Tom Brady and what he does do with Cam Newton.
 No matter how things turn out, the head coach's place on the list is secure.

 Super Bowl ring fitted, a few extra Hawaiian shirts to wear during quarantine, and Patrick Mahomes inked for the rest of the decade.
 Nobody had a better offseason, all things considered, than Big Red did as he looks to chase after a few more Lombardis to pad his Hall of Fame resume.